DRomelli/website/content/home/currentwork.md

 with Thomas Lustenberger and Enzo Rossi.

-**Warning words in a warming world: Central bank communication and climate change** with Emanuele Campiglio, Jérôme Deyris and Ginevra Scalisi.
+**Warning words in a warming world: Central bank communication and climate change** with Emanuele Campiglio, JÃ©rÃ´me Deyris and Ginevra Scalisi.